UnfocusedDrive/warp-gate/README.md

 electric sheep?

 Welcome to the warp gate.
 Launch a branch new full-stack app in less than 30 seconds, or your money back is guaranteed.
-If you paid in beer or coffee.
+Unless you paid in beer or coffee.
 Good luck getting that back.

-### Teck Stack
+### Tech Stack
 Includes the following pre-packaged items:
 - Basic CI/CD (YML) workflow template
 - Webpack (v5) - For module bundling